 A thorough decontamination of downhole equipment between each Geoprobe investigative borehole is not critical given that the investigation will be performed in the former source area.
-Concern with cross-contamination between boreholes is not a major issue since the entire source area will ultimately be treated.
+Concern with cross-contamination between boreholes is not a major issue because these areas with mobile DNAPL will be treated.
 All downhole drilling equipment will be thoroughly decontaminated prior to the equipment arriving on Site and following the investigative boring program.
 Decontamination between investigative boreholes will be on an as needed basis at the discretion of the on-Site geologist.
 Gross DNAPL contamination on downhole equipment will be removed; however, a thorough decontamination is not planned or needed during this investigation.

 Decontamination will be performed prior to installing each of the new DNAPL recovery wells.
 Decontamination will be performed by steam/pressure washing all downhole equipment.
-An isolation casing will be set in the HG upper clay unit, prior to drilling into the Upper Hawthorn.
+An isolation casing will be set in the HG upper clay unit, prior to drilling into the UH.
 All drilling equipment and tools will be decontaminated prior to drilling the open hole beneath the lowermost casing and prior to starting a new DNAPL recovery well.

-3.6.2 INVESTIGATIVE DERIVED WASTE
+3.6.3 INVESTIGATIVE DERIVED WASTE